Grace transforms a life

 All sessions are by reservation only and conducted in small groups.

-In the elegant setting of a ochaya in Gion, spend a moment cultivating genuine dignity and inner grace.
+In the elegant setting of an ochaya (exclusive traditional Japanese establishments where patrons are entertained by maiko and geisha) in Gion, spend a moment cultivating genuine dignity and inner grace.

 Participant Voices

-"You can learn manners on YouTube, but you cannot correct your unconscious habits or subtle movements without real practice."
+"You can learn manners on YouTube, but you cannot correct the subtle movements of your unconscious habits without actual practice.

-After my first experience, I was astonished by how excellent the lesson was.
-At my second visit, I ended up purchasing a six-month package.
+After my first experience, I was astonished by how excellent the class was.
+During my second visit, I ended up purchasing a six-month package. "

-"I once learned that arts ending with the character ‘道 — dō’ (such as tea, flowers, martial arts) all originate from Shinto.
-Knowing that the instructor holds a priestly qualification, I had always been intrigued."
+"I once learned that traditional arts ending with the character ‘dō’ (道), such as tea ceremony, flower arranging, and martial arts, all originate from Shinto.
+Knowing that the instructor holds a priestly qualification, I had always been intrigued.

-This course also resonated with what I learned years ago in sencha.
+This course also resonated with what I learned years ago in the sencha-style tea variant of the tea ceremony.

-After having a child, I felt, “If I don’t know proper manners, I cannot pass them on.”
+After having a child, I felt that if I didn’t know proper manners, I couldn’t pass them on to my children.
 I was nervous at first, but the warm atmosphere put me at ease.

 Participant Voices

-"You can learn manners on YouTube, but you cannot correct your unconscious habits or subtle movements without real practice."
+"You can learn manners on YouTube, but you cannot correct the subtle movements of your unconscious habits without actual practice.

-After my first experience, I was astonished by how excellent the lesson was.
-At my second visit, I ended up purchasing a six-month package.
+After my first experience, I was astonished by how excellent the class was.
+During my second visit, I ended up purchasing a six-month package. "

-"I once learned that arts ending with the character ‘道 — dō’ (such as tea, flowers, martial arts) all originate from Shinto.
-Knowing that the instructor holds a priestly qualification, I had always been intrigued."
+"I once learned that traditional arts ending with the character ‘dō’ (道), such as tea ceremony, flower arranging, and martial arts, all originate from Shinto.
+Knowing that the instructor holds a priestly qualification, I had always been intrigued.

-This course also resonated with what I learned years ago in sencha.
+This course also resonated with what I learned years ago in the sencha-style tea variant of the tea ceremony.

-After having a child, I felt, “If I don’t know proper manners, I cannot pass them on.”
+After having a child, I felt that if I didn’t know proper manners, I couldn’t pass them on to my children.
 I was nervous at first, but the warm atmosphere put me at ease.

 Frequently Asked Questions